This recipe for green chile enchiladas has been on my blog for more than five years, and it’s continued to be a family favorite.

 (How did I just write that many words about tortillas?)

-Anyway, the good news is that whatever kind of salsa or tortillas you use, it’s still going to be delicious.
+Anyway, the good news is that whatever kind of salsa or tortillas you use, these green enchiladas are still going to be delicious.

 I’m not even going to say one word about cheese brands or half-and-half varieties (mostly because I have no words to say about them).